Karen Zuber | President, Bank of America Bakersfield

 We are committed to helping our communities thrive - dedicating our resources to address the issues that matter most in each community where we live and work.

-Through this effort, our team in Bakersfield recently presented CAPK with a check for $25,000Footnote*.
-We’re proud to be able to help our community as we work together to move forward.
+Through this effort, our team in Bakersfield recently presented Community Action Partnership of Kern with a check for $25,000.
+We're proud to be able to help our community as we work together to move forward.

 In the wake of the coronavirus pandemic, as public schools shifted to online lessons to keep students and teachers safe, some communities found themselves at a disadvantage: Not all families can afford the devices and internet access that make distance learning possible.
 Kern County Superintendent of Schools utilized a donation from Bank of America to provide free devices and ensure internet access for families, providing a “learning lifeline” for their students.